-Fido gnawing on ribs is akin to a wolf in the wild because it’s definitely in their DNA.
-Your beloved beast’s love for such bones goes back millions of years, but is this food really appropriate for modern day dogs?
-This is a meaty canine controversy!
+It’s in Fido’s DNA to be gnawing on ribs.
+Your beloved beast’s love for bones goes back millions of years, but is this food appropriate for modern day dogs?
+A canine controversy!

-It’s not unusual for owners to feed their pups a few juicy ribs.
-There are, however, unfortunate incidents involving dogs and their bones which raises some serious questions.
-The truth is that the risks can sometimes outweigh the benefits.
+Owners often feed their pups a few juicy ribs.
+There are, however, unfortunate incidents involving dogs and their bones.
+This raises doubts.
+The risks may outweigh the benefits.

-Can I Give My Some Dog Ribs?
-Answer: Yes, but be selective
+Can I Give My Dog Ribs?
+Answer: Yes, serve them raw

-There are usually no issues, but bad incidents do occur.
+They’re usually harmful, but bad incidents do occur.

-Of course, rib meat can always be prepared and served up boneless which means you won’t have to worry at all.
+Of course, rib meat can always be prepared and served up boneless.
+Then, you won’t have to worry.

 According to the BARF (Biologically Appropriate Raw Food) diet, dogs can consume raw beef bones.
-The meat on those delicious ribs is exactly what canines need to thrive and bones in general offer other health benefits.
-For one, they can help maintain your dog’s gums and teeth which will reduce their chances of developing dental diseases.
-Chewing on some meaty ribs will also help keep the jaw muscles strong.
+The meat from delicious ribs is exactly what canines need to thrive.

 The Argument Against

-So, not to sound alarmist, but there’s a downside to serving dogs certain table foods containing bones even though it may seem like a natural thing for a canine to consume.
+So, not to be an alarmist, but there is a downside to giving a dog certain table foods containing bones.
+This is despite ribs being a natural thing for a canine to consume.

 Conclusion on Ribs